MaryFllh/ml_book_summaries/ml_sys_design_chip_huyen/chapter3.md

 ### Data Passing Through Services
 A service is a process that can be accessed remotely, e.g. through a network.
 To pass data between processes through a network, the process that needs data, let's call it process A, needs to send the process with data, let's call it process B, a request with what it needs.
 For this request-driven communication to happen, B needs to be exposed to A as a service.
 If B needs any data from A, process A also needs to be exposed to B as a service.
 These services can be run by different companies.
 For example, a service can be from a stock exchange company that keeps track of current market prices.
 Another service can be an investment firm that requests the current stock prices to predict the future prices.
 Services can also be part of the same application.
-Separating different processes into their own services allows each componenet to be developed, tested, and maintained independently of one another.
+Separating different processes into their own services allows each component to be developed, tested, and maintained independently of one another.
 This structure is known as the microservice architecture.

 **Microservices in an ML application**
 Consider that a ride-sharing app has three services: